 PHP provides several date time functions to perform required operations with temporal data.
 Now, we are going to see about PHP timestamp functions.
-Timestamp is the value represented as seconds calculated, since UNIX Epoch, January 1, 1970, and also called as UNIX timestamp.
+The timestamp is the value represented as seconds calculated, since UNIX Epoch, January 1, 1970, and also called as UNIX timestamp.

-In PHP, it includes several functions to work with timestamp.
-In this article, we are going to see about how the following list of timestamp related functionalities are obtained by using PHP date time functions.
+In PHP, it includes several functions to work with a timestamp.
+In this article, we are going to see about how the following list of timestamp related functionalities is obtained by using PHP date time functions.

 We can get current timestamp value in three possible ways with the help of PHP core functions described here.